 During the 1897/1898 field season, British archaeologist J. E. Quibell found the “Narmer Palette” at Nekhen.
 The Narmer Palette illustrates Narmer’s unification of the Nilotic peoples.

 Renée Friedman, who has direct knowledge of the excavations at Nekhen, has written that the "evidence of industrial production, temples, masks, mummies, and funerary architecture as early as 3500 B.C. is placing Hierakonpolis at the forefront of traditions and practices that would come to typify Egyptian culture centuries later.
 These discoveries may have knocked Narmer and his palette off their historical pedestal, but they confirm the central role the city played in the long development of Egyptian civilization.
 It is little wonder that for millennia the deified early kings of Hierakonpolis, called the Souls of Nekhen, were honored guests at the coronations and funerals of all pharaohs."

-Related reading: Who Were the Horites?; Who Were the Kushites?; Moses' Wives and Brothers; The Kushite Marriage Pattern Drove Kushite Expansion; The Afro-Asiatic Dominion; Hebrew, Israelite or Jew?; Menes: Fact or Fiction; The Fertile Crescent and the Cradle of Civilization
+Related reading: The Shrine City of Nekhen; Who Were the Horites?; Who Were the Kushites?; Moses' Wives and Brothers; The Kushite Marriage Pattern Drove Kushite Expansion; The Afro-Asiatic Dominion; Hebrew, Israelite or Jew?; Menes: Fact or Fiction; The Fertile Crescent and the Cradle of Civilization